I am so excited by the research and discoveries of Dr. Stephen Porges, about which which he himself says, "but didn't you already know this?"

 This speaks to the very message of the season, doesn't it?
 Gathering with friends and loved ones to share beautiful food, reciprocating a feeling the safety, warmth and love.
 This is what we can do for each other in this season of giving.

 It is also why Biodynamic Craniosacral Therapy is such a powerful modality.
 There is a deep listening and presence formed between two people, with the BCST practitioner holding compassionate and attentive space for her client.
-This impacts the client on a psychological and emotional level for sure, but also on the neurological level as well, allowing the client's system to calm, recover, and return to its inherent health.
+This impacts the client on a psychological and emotional level for sure, but also on the neurological level as well, allowing the client's system to move into the healthy state of the parasympathetic nervous system of calm, recover, and return to inherent health.

 The inspiration for this post, and the quotes came from this interview with Dr. Porges.